ineedmore-coffee/cst-v1/_notes/referencebooks/software/distrobox.md

 I also use the banner art instructions found in [[Fish Shell]] to add banners for each container.
 This way, big block letters clearly tell me which container has been opened.
 This is especially useful in places like integrated terminals in IDEs.

+### Fix GNOME Dash Icon for Exported Application

+When running exported apps in Distrobox on [[GNOME|gnome-desktop]] Wayland, the running application icon sometimes don't "merge" with the launcher icon.
+This is because the `wmclass` of the window is different from what is associated with the exported `.desktop` file.
+To fix this, we need to find the `wmclass` of the window, then edit the `.desktop` file to have the same `wmclass`

+First, use GNOME's looking glass to find the `wmclass`.
+Press `alt`+`f2` to get the run prompt, type `lg` for the looking glass, then navigate to **Windows** and find an open window of the application.
+The `wmclass` should be listed under the name of the application.

+Then, navigate to the exported `.desktop` file for the application (usually located in `~/.local/share/applications`).
+Edit the `containername-application.desktop` file so that the `StartupWMClass` is the `wmclass` we found earlier.